-Online (distance) students are not required to have an ID badge but they may request one from the ITS Service Desk (via submitting a support ticket).
-The ITS Service Desk will verify that the person is an active student and a picture-less badge will be mailed to them.
+Online (distance) students are not required to have an ID badge but they may request one from The Office of Campus Safety by submitting an online Badge Request Form which can be found on the Campus Safety website.
+The Campus Safety Service Desk will verify that the person is an active student and a picture-less badge will be mailed to them.
 Distance students may send an appropriate business-like picture if a pictured badge is needed.
-Contact the ITS Service Desk for further information.
+Contact Campus Safety for further information.